-Who takes the TOEIC test?
+Who takes the TOEIC® Listening and Reading test?

-- Personnel who use English in real-life work settings, such as businesses, hotels, hospitals, restaurants, international meetings, conventions, and sporting events - Managerial, sales, and technical employees in international business, commerce, and industry who require English for their work - Individuals who are preparing to enter the workplace - · Candidates for training to be conducted in English - Individuals in English-language training programmes
+- Personnel who use English in real-life work settings, such as businesses, hotels, hospitals, restaurants, international meetings, conventions, and sporting events; - Managerial, sales, and technical employees in international business, commerce, and industry who require English for their work; - Individuals who are preparing to enter the workplace as part of the recruitment process or for existing employees for internal screening; - · Candidates for training to be conducted in English; - Individuals in English-language training programs under the CPF framework in France.

-Why take the TOEIC test?
+Why take the TOEIC Listening and Reading test?

-The TOEIC test is the choice of nearly five million test takers a year and is recognised by thousands of corporations.
+The TOEIC® test is the choice of over 14000 corporations, organisations and academic institutions in over 160 countries.
 As a fair and objective measure of English proficiency, the TOEIC test will enable you to:

-- Verify your current level of English proficiency - Qualify for a new position and/or promotion in a company - Enhance your professional credentials - Monitor your progress in English - Set your own learning goals - · Involve your employer in advancing your English ability
+- · Verify your current level of English proficiency; - Qualify for a new position and/or promotion in a company; - · Enhance your professional credentials; - · Monitor your progress in English; - Set your own learning goals; - Involve your employer in advancing your English ability;

-When and where can I take the TOEIC test?
+When and where can I take the TOEIC° Listening and Reading test?